-Thomas Proctor is a special counsel in the Business Trial Practice Group in the firm's San Diego office.
+Thomas Proctor is a partner in the Business Trial Practice Group in the firm's San Diego office.

 Areas of Practice